XRPLF/xrpl-dev-portal/content/references/protocol-reference/serialization.md

 The following diagram shows the serialization formats for both XRP amounts and token amounts:

 {{ include_svg("img/serialization-amount.svg", 'XRP amounts have a "not XRP" bit, a sign bit, and 62 bits of precision.
-Token amounts consist of a "not XRP" bit, a sign bit, an exponent (8 bits), mantissa (54 bits), currency code (160 bits), and issuer (160 bits).') }}
+Token amounts consist of a "not XRP" bit, a sign bit, an exponent (8 bits), significant digits (54 bits), currency code (160 bits), and issuer (160 bits).') }}

 #### Token Amount Format
 [[Source]](https://github.com/ripple/rippled/blob/35fa20a110e3d43ffc1e9e664fc9017b6f2747ae/src/ripple/protocol/impl/STAmount.cpp "Source")